 Estelle Liotard works as a freelance writer at a paper writing service and an editor at a custom dissertation writing service.
 She enjoys living a freelance lifestyle and says that she will never return to office work.
 She keeps growing as a professional in her field and striving to achieve her big career goals.
 Here she offers advice on how to optimise your CV for a freelance career.

-A freelance career is a dream for many mums.
 What about you?
 Have you ever considered choosing a remote work over traditional employment?
 The chances are the recent world events and COVID-19 lockdown have made you think about starting a freelance career.
 Being a freelancer means being able to maintain a healthy work-life balance.
 Isn’t that what mums are striving for?
 To succeed in freelancing, you should create an account on one of the existing freelance platforms and write a compelling CV.
 Here are my top tips on how to craft the perfect CV and win the clients’ attention.

 If you want to get your CV noticed, don’t focus on a work history – focus on your skills.
 When it comes to freelancing, clients are not so interested to know how long the applicant worked for different companies.
 It is more important to know whether an applicant has the skills necessary to make their project a success.
 In case if you have already written your CV in a traditional format, I suggest you do the following: